Change These 5 Facebook Settings to Protect Your Privacy

 3. Manage Facebook and Messenger App’s Permissions

-Similarly, in the Messenger app when you’re installing it, don’t turn on text anyone in your phone.
-Besides that, don’t add your phone number to the messenger and don’t turn on send and receive SMS in Messenger.
+Similarly, in the Messenger app when you’re installing it, don’t turn on text anyone on your phone.
+Besides that, don’t add your phone number to the messenger, and don’t turn on send and receive SMS in Messenger.

-Also turn off ads on apps and websites off the Facebook companies to prevent apps that use Facebook scan tools from using your data to target ads at you.
+Also, turn off ads on apps and websites outside the Facebook companies to prevent apps that use Facebook scan tools from using your data to target ads at you.

 SEE ALSO: How to Disable Popups and Spam Notifications on Android?